cloud-gov/pages-infra/README.md

 - configure a `terraform-user-role` in each environment account, with permissions to manage Terraform resources within the account and in each Admin account we configure a `terraform-user` with permissions to assume the specific role in each environment account for the same *platform* (Commercial/GovCloud) (see [Bootstrapping environments](#bootstrapping-environments)).

 # Getting started
-1. clone the repository: `git clone git@github.com:18F/federalist-infra.git`
+1. clone the repository: `git clone git@github.com:cloud-gov/pages-infra.git`
-2. enter the repository directory: `cd federalist-infra`
+2. enter the repository directory: `cd pages-infra`
 3. create the shared backend configuration by creating a copy of `./terraform/.backend-config.tfvars.example` named `./terraform/.backend-config.tfvars` and populating the credentials for the `terraform-backend` user in AWS Admin GovCloud
 4. for each desired environment (`staging` or `production`):
     1. enter the environment directory: `cd terraform/<environment>`